 Equal pay deals with paying men and women equally for doing the same or a similar job.
 Gender pay gap reporting is broader and shows the difference in average pay between all men and women in the company at all levels and does not take into account the nature of people’s jobs or seniority.

 Salary increases are driven by inflationary and market led/role specific factors only.
 The award of significant salary increases only occur when there are changes in the market ranges for certain roles or when there is a significant change in an individual’s accountability and responsibilities.
 We also have an annual performance review cycle which is applied equally to all men and women relevant to the individual’s performance for the year.
-There is a moderation process in place for independence and unbiased perspectives and this is a clear way for us to eliminate any manager bias that could be in place.
-The rating system then translates into a clear annual reward structure where % pay increases and annual bonuses are awarded on a sliding scale against the relevant performance ratings.
-Top performers will therefore receive a higher pay increase and bonus regardless of gender.
+There is a moderation process in place for independence and unbiased perspectives and this is a straightforward way for us to eliminate any manager bias that could be in place.
+Performance against key performance indicators translates into a clear annual reward structure where annual bonuses are awarded against the relevant performance ratings.
+Top performers will therefore receive a higher bonus regardless of gender

 We consider this to be an important issue and we are putting a range of initiatives in place to address it.
 Some of these plans include:

-Hiring - we are working closely with our leaders and hiring managers to evolve and diversify the hiring profile of talent we bring into our business.
-We are also reviewing our core hiring processes – in particular, the questions we ask at interview and the candidate experience to help drive a culture of open minded behaviour throughout the recruitment process.
+Hiring – We continue to support our leaders and hiring managers to evolve and diversify the hiring profile of talent we bring into our business.
+We continually review our core hiring processes and the questions we ask at interview to help drive a culture of open-minded behaviour throughout the recruitment process.
 We have created a competency-based interview guide for hiring managers and are introducing diverse interview panels to help drive consistency and help mitigate unconscious bias throughout the selection process.
 We ensure our job specifications contain gender neutral language and we encourage diverse talent to apply to our vacancies.

-Retention - we are running clearer, more rigorous and frequent reporting to understand why people are leaving our business.
-This is both quantitative and qualitative and will help our leaders (supported by Human Resources) better understand people’s reasons for leaving, use the data in a proactive way, start to solution the issues and have clear plans in place to address the challenges in their business.
+Retention - We are running clearer, more rigorous and frequent reporting to understand why people are leaving our business.
+This is both quantitative and qualitative and will help our leaders (supported by Human Resources) better understand people’s reasons for leaving, interpret the data, start to solve the issues and have clear plans in place to address the challenges in their business.

-Employee Resource Groups - We have set up groups to remove conscious bias.
-All our ERG’s are set up and driven by employees based on the areas they feel are important to them.
+Employee Resource Groups - We have 4 active Employee Resource Groups which are all set up and driven by employees based on the areas they feel are important to them.
 Each group is assigned an Executive Sponsor as an advocate for the ERG who attends events to reinforce the importance of the ERG and supports getting finance for promoting events arranged by the ERG.

-Employee Engagement - In 2017 we ran an employee engagement survey and on the back of the feedback each leader has a clear people plan in place to work on this year and beyond.
+Employee Engagement - We continue to seek feedback from our people to inform us about where our focus should be so that each leader has a clear people plan in place.
 These contain some consistent priorities such as evolving our culture; diversity in hiring; managing attrition; improved people management; talent management and development of emerging leaders.